-During pregnancy, a woman?s body needs more hemoglobin to fulfill the oxygen demand of the growing fetus.
-When the hemoglobin levels are low during pregnancy, it leads to low birth weight, premature birth in the child, and might cause maternal mortality.
+During pregnancy, a woman’s body needs more hemoglobin to fulfil the oxygen demand of the growing fetus.
+When the hemoglobin levels are low during pregnancy, it leads to low birth weight, and premature birth in the child, and might cause maternal mortality.

 The prevalence of anemia in pregnancy in India is among the highest globally.
 According to many surveys conducted by the Indian Council of Medical Research, hemoglobin (Hb) level below 10.9 g/dl is the cutoff point for anemia during pregnancy.

 A pregnant woman needs more iron and folic acid than a normal non-pregnant woman.
 Pregnant women are more prone to develop anemia due to the excess amount of blood the body produces to provide nutrition for the growing baby.
 Some factors can be of much concern in pregnant women with anemia.
 They are:

 - When a woman is pregnant with more than one child